THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE SEE MY DISCLOSURES. FOR MORE INFORMATION.

-Solution #2: Do It Yourself, With Some Help
+Solution #2: Do It Yourself With Some Help

-It will organize your debt for you and determine what payoff method is best for you to get out of debt.
+You will still have to work through the root cause, but this app will take over from there.
+It will organize your debt for you and determine what payoff method is best for you.
 You will also be able to track your goals.

 Solution #3: Get Some Help By Consolidating

 In this case, you can still mainly work to get out of debt yourself, but you need a way to make the payments more affordable.